umfieldrobotics/OceanSim/docs/README.md

       url={https://arxiv.org/abs/2503.01074},
 }
 ```
-If you use the sonar model in OceanSim, please also cite the HoloOcean paper as our sonar model implementation is inspired by the HoloOcean sonar model:
+If you use the sonar model in OceanSim, please also cite the HoloOcean paper as the HoloOcean sonar model inspires our sonar model implementation:
 ```
 @inproceedings{Potokar22iros,
   author = {E. Potokar and K. Lay and K. Norman and D. Benham and T. Neilsen and M. Kaess and J. Mangelson},